rbowen/rdo-website/source/documentation/repositories.html.md

 The `Optional` channel is not available for CentOS or Scientific Linux.
 The required packages are included in the main repositories for those distributions. `Extras` is enabled by default on CentOS 7.

+An additional `kvm-common` repository is provided by the CentOS Virtualization SIG that includes enhanced builds of QEMU and supporting projects for use with RDO and oVirt.
+To enable the `kvm-common` repository install the [centos-release-qemu-ev]( http://mirror.centos.org/centos/7/virt/x86_64/kvm-common/centos-release-qemu-ev-1.0-1.el7.noarch.rpm) package.

 ### Red Hat OpenStack Platform

 The separate [Red Hat OpenStack Platform](https://access.redhat.com/products/red-hat-openstack-platform/) product does **not** require the `Optional`, `Extras`, and `RH Common` channels enabled.